 Line up the side seam.
 Start pinning the waistband to the culotte waistline by fanning out the clipped waistline to match up with the edge of the waistband.

-Make sure you also line up the center front and center back notches on the waistband with the center front and center back seams, respectively, as you go.
+Make sure you also line up the centre front and centre back notches on the waistband with the centre front and centre back seams, respectively, as you go.